 Reviewing and validating views for local communities. operational rules.
 Controlling the compliance of operation with operational rules.
 Communicating the bases of regulatory decisions.
-Scientific experts, Carrying out scientific/technical Acting as technical intermediaries between the consultants investigations with integrity and general public and the decision makers within independence. the limits of the mandate that they have Advising institutional bodies received from the organization upon which they such as the nuclear safety depend. regulator, other authorities and Providing balanced and qualified input for all implementing agencies on stakeholders and encouraging informed and technical issues in relation with comparative judgement. safety concerns in view of providing balanced and qualified input for decision making.
+Scientific experts, Carrying out scientific/technical Acting as technical intermediaries between the consultants investigations with integrity and general public and the decision makers within independence. the limits of the mandate that they have Advising institutional bodies received from the organization upon which they such as safety authorities and depend. implementing agencies on Providing balanced and qualified input for all technical issues in relation with stakeholders and encouraging informed and safety concerns in view of comparative judgement. providing balanced and qualified input for decision making.
 Implementing Proposing safety options and Co-operating with local communities in agencies designs for radioactive waste working through proposed options and designs management solutions, in order to find an acceptable project for investigating their consequences radioactive waste management. under different assumptions.
-Co-operating with local communities in Developing a chosen solution, implementing the project. implementing the solution.
+Co-operating with local communities in Developing a chosen solution, implementing the project.
+Potential host implementing the solution.
+Accepting or rejecting the Interacting with policy-makers and regulators.
+Negotiating with implementers to find locally communities proposed facility. acceptable solutions for radioactive waste Communities proposed facility. management that help avoid or minimise potentially negative impacts and provide for local development, local control, and partnership.
 Interacting with policy-makers and regulators.
-Potential host Accepting or rejecting the Negotiating with implementers to find locally communities proposed facility. acceptable solutions for radioactive waste management that help avoid or minimise potentially negative impacts and provide for local development, local control, and partnership.
-Interacting with policy-makers and regulators.
-Elected local or Representing their constituencies Mediating between several levels of regional in debates on radioactive waste governments, institutions and local representatives management facilities. communities in seeking mutually acceptable - solutions.
+Elected local or Representing their constituencies Mediating between several levels of regional in debates on radioactive waste governments, institutions and local representatives management facilities. communities in seeking mutually acceptable solutions.
 Interacting with regulators and implementers.

-Nuclear safety regulators have a mission in service of the public; their responsibility is to protect public health and the environment.
-Ideally and subject to any legal constraints, the regulators should be "guarantors" of safety and the "people's expert", acting as an accessible resource to stakeholders addressing safety concerns.
-The traditional role of a nuclear safety regulator in developing safety standards and guidance, and in evaluating an implementer's safety report for licensing of proposed facilities has evolved.
-There is now increased attention to transparency in providing information to the public and the stakeholders and in facilitating public understanding of the regulatory process and associated decision-making.
+Safety regulators have a mission in service of the public, their responsibility is to protect the public health and the environment.
+Ideally and subject to any legal constraints, the regulators should be guarantor of safety and the people expert, acting as an accessible resource.
+Traditional safety regulators role, both in developing safety standard and guidance and in evaluating implementers safety report for licensing of proposal facilities has evolved, in that there is now increased attention to transparency both in providing information to the public and the stakeholders and to facilitating understanding of the regulatory process and decisions by the society.